aws-samples/serverless-patterns/s3-lambda-comprehend-cdk-python/README.md

 ### AWS setup
 **Region**

 If you have not yet run `aws configure` and set a default region, you must do so, or you can also run `export AWS_DEFAULT_REGION=<your-region>`.
-The region used in the demonstration is us-east-1 as Bedrock service is available only in limited regions.
+The region used in the demonstration is us-east-1 as Amazon Bedrock is currently not available in every region.

 **Authorization**